 Working with the Office of the Vice President of the Arts and Sciences, the Office of the Provost, the divisional Deans, the PPC, the Committee of Chairs, and other offices and committees within Columbia University, the JFAB has already been very active advocating for and promoting issues relating to all aspects of teaching, research, and life at Columbia.

 This fall we submitted a proposal for mentoring, a proposal for topping off prestigious fellowships, and a proposal for the enhancement of junior faculty development to David Madigan, the Executive Vice President of Arts and Sciences.
 We continue to work for better support of childcare, subsidizing of school tuition, housing, and for clarity in requirements for tenure.

 Members of the committee serving as of July 2019

 Assistant Professor of Psychology

 One of the important components of establishing a board to serve the junior faculty is the exercise of taking an active role in listening to the needs of junior faculty.
-To that end, we have established an online repository where feedback, comments, suggestions and other points of information can be shared on an individual, confidential basis.
-To share feedback, please click on this link here to send your thoughts to the board.
-Your feedback will be read by JFAB, however, if you wish for a direct response, please email the JFAB at firstname.lastname@example.org.
+Please email any member of JFAB with feedback, comments, suggestions and other points of information.
+Any correspondence will be treated as confidential and kept within JFAB unless you specify otherwise.